 12. Stop and Smell the Flowers

 Downtown Anchorage is full of historic charm and lots of blooming flowers in the summer.
 If you stick to the area from Ship Creek to the Delaney Park Strip, but particularly 4-6th Ave., you’ll be rewarded with a quirky historic aesthetic and hanging flower baskets and gardens.
-The baskets downtown are designed after our state flag, blue and gold.
-Town square has a lovely flower garden worth stopping by to see.
+The baskets downtown were created with our state flag as inspiration with “stars of blue on a field of gold.”
+The town square has a lovely flower garden worth stopping by to see.
 Even as far as 15th ave there, are flower baskets hanging from giant fishing poles.

 Things to do in Anchorage for Foodies